Statutory Notice Period

 Depending on skill levels and how long it takes to train a new employee into the business, ensure you do not leave yourself open to unnecessary risks.
 It might sound like a good idea to offer only the minimum required by law.
 However, you might find yourself in the unpleasant situation that an employee leaves because they lack job security.

 When discussing terms of employment with a new employee, give them the minimum notice your business will need to replace them.
+This needs to be reasonable, the more senior the position the more likely a longer notice period will be needed.

 Talk to one of our colleagues specialised in contracts & documentation before you decide how much notice to give through contractual terms.